giabaocorn20/chatbot/README.md

 ## Introduction

 The main goal of this project is to create an AI-powered chatbot capable of understanding natural language inputs and generating contextually relevant responses.
-By using LSTM-based sequence-to-sequence models, the chatbot can retain important information over extended sequences, leading to more coherent and meaningful interactions with users.
+Using LSTM-based sequence-to-sequence models, the chatbot can retain important information over extended sequences, leading to more coherent and meaningful user interactions.

 ## Features

-- Natural Language Processing: The chatbot is capable of understanding and processing natural language inputs from users.
+- Natural Language Processing: The chatbot can understand and process natural language inputs from users.
 - LSTM-based Model: The chatbot's core architecture is based on LSTM-based sequence-to-sequence models for effective information retention.
 - Engaging Interactions: The chatbot generates contextually appropriate responses, making the conversations with users more engaging.
 - Python and TensorFlow: The project is implemented in Python using the TensorFlow framework for efficient machine learning computations.